An elliptical is a piece of exercise equipment designed to provide a high-quality, low-impact cardiovascular workout.

 Q: Does the weight of the flywheel matter?

 A: That depends.
-It matters in the sense that the heavier the flywheel the smoother the motion will be on the elliptical.
-But there isn’t a direct correlation between heavier flywheel and better workout.
+It matters in the sense that the heavier the flywheel, the smoother the motion will be on the elliptical.
+But there isn’t a direct correlation between a heavier flywheel and a better workout.
 In fact, while a heavier flywheel might make for smoother action, it may also undermine your workout.
 Why?
-Because once the heavy flywheel gets going momentum tends to take over and you don’t have to work so hard.
+Because once the heavy flywheel gets going, momentum tends to take over and you don’t have to work so hard.